DanielePassabi/Uni_GeospatialAnalysisAndRepresentation_UdineProject/README.md

     conda env create --file environment.yaml
     ```

     Note that you don't need to specify the env name, which is `GEO_PROJ` and is already contained within the `.yaml` file.
-It is not needed to specify the version of Python neither, as `Python 3.9.9` will be installed automatically.
+It is not needed to specify the version of Python either, as `Python 3.9.9` will be installed automatically.

 - You can now activate the environment with the command: